-While a lot has been written about the history of IIMs & ISB, few know about the origin of one of the oldest PGDM B-schools in India – BIM Trichy.
+Bharathidasan Institute of Management (BIM), Tiruchirappalli is one of the highly ranked B-schools in NIRF Rankings 2022 but few know about the origin of one of this oldest PGDM B-schools in India.
 In 1984, the then Union Finance Minister, Bharat Ratna Shri.
 C. Subramaniam, along with leading Academicians and Industrialists of that era, decided to create an institution that would be grounded in theory but have proactive partnership with large organizations.
 With this vision, a partnership was signed with BHEL to create the country’s first ever B-school housed inside a large corporate facility.
 Thus, was born Bharathidasan Institute of Management.
-Over the last four decades, BIM silently continued to produce MBAs who will go on to become CXOs of leading Global and Indian companies.
-Now Dr. Asit K Barma, who joined as the Director of BIM Trichy last year, is transforming the institution into a multi-campus, multi-program institution.
+Over the last four decades, BIM Trichy silently continued to produce MBAs who become CXOs of leading Global and Indian companies.
+Dr. Asit K Barma, who joined as the Director of BIM Trichy two years ago, is transforming the institution into a multi-campus, multi-program institution.

 An IIM Ahmedabad and IIT Madras alumnus, Dr. Asit K Barma is well poised to lead this transformation leveraging his 30+ years of experience in academia and industry.
 He held senior leadership role in CMC (formerly IBM & now TCS); Tech Mahindra; Hinduja Tech and Value Labs.
 He has taught at IMT Ghaziabad, IIM Kashipur and JAGSOM/IFIM.

 MBAUniverse.com interviewed Dr. Barma to understand more about BIM’s legacy and his transformation plan.
 Edited excerpts follow: